MRI-Overview/mri-overview/README.md

 * [Jitsi Room]( https://meet.jit.si/Hello-mri-overview) for quick and easy project meetings.
 * [The Vocab Sheet](https://docs.google.com/spreadsheets/d/1U3Qi4Ns4POn9R8m0SEua6zU0cO5jjseMq3WrctPEtyo/edit?usp=sharing) of MRI terms!
 * [The Streamlined Content for Flowchart](https://docs.google.com/spreadsheets/d/1OS48G1jEBcArDIN76jh5PFHGoJSeqfGSTE23ve7lfjk/edit?usp=sharing) is what will actually be populated into the website.
-* Content editing tutorial is in the works!
+* Content editing tutorial is located below.
 * List of tasks as well as what has been completed can be found in the [projects page](https://github.com/MRI-Overview/mri-overview/projects/1)